Computing integral bases via localization and Hensel lifting: Normalization of Plane Curves via Localization and Completion: The Algorithmic Point of View

+Then the Puiseux expansions of $\widetilde g$ coincide with those of $g$, except that we omit the common initial term $\eta$.
+We can then use segment splitting combined with block splitting to separate the blocks.
+Substituting $Y - \eta$ for $Y$ to reverse the transformation, we get the desired factors.

-Algorithm \ref{alg:BlockSplitting} summarizes this strategy.
-In Line \ref{linearFactor} of the algorithm, the presence of a power of a linear factor implies that the expansions share a common rational part, and hence it is possible to further split the factor.
+We summarize this strategy in Algorithm \ref{alg:BlockSplitting}, \texttt{BlockSplitting}.
+In Line \ref{linearFactor} of the algorithm, the presence of a power of a linear factor implies that the relevant expansions share a common non-zero rational part.
+It is, then, possible to decompose the corresponding factor further.

-The ideas from \cite[Theorem 5.1.20]{JP} can in some cases also be used for our purpose.
-However, the cited theorem is not as general as we require.
+\begin{remark} We expect that the ideas from \citet[Theorem 5.1.20]{JP} can in some cases also be used for our purposes.
+However, as stated in \citet{JP}, the theorem is not as general as we require. \end{remark}

-Our final goal is to separate all factors corresponding to different conjugacy classes of expansions.
-For this, all algorithms known to us require that we work in algebraic field extensions.
-We compute the conjugate Puiseux expansions $\bar{\gamma}_{1},\dots,\bar{\gamma}_{s}$ up to the required degree and then compute the product $(Y-\bar{\gamma}_{1})\cdots(Y-\bar{\gamma}_{s})$.
-(See Algorithm \ref{alg:HenselBasis}.)
-This last step is only needed when a Puiseux block contains more than one conjugacy class of expansions.
+The final step on our way to find the branches $f_i$ is to separate the factors corresponding to different conjugacy classes of Puiseux expansions within each given block.
+For this, all algorithms known to us require that we extend our base field $K$ -- a factor $(Y-{\gamma}_{1})\cdots(Y-{\gamma}_{s})$ is obtained by computing the individual $\gamma_{i}$ up to the desired $X$-degree via the Newton-Puiseux algorithm, and expanding the product.
+Of course, this last step is only needed if there is a Puiseux block containing more than one conjugacy class of Puiseux expansions.

-In Algorithm \ref{alg:Splitting}, we sum up the discussion above, arriving at a general splitting algorithm.
+In Algorithm \ref{alg:Splitting}, we sum up the discussion above, arriving at a general \texttt{Splitting} algorithm.

-\subsection{Integral bases for the branches}
+\subsection{Integral Bases for the Branches}